opencomputeproject/oom/README.md

 project also supports key/value write to a limited number of EEPROM locations, and raw read/write access directly to EEPROM.

+NEWS:  August 1, 2019
+The optoe driver has been updated to support CMIS type devices.
+These include QSFP-DD, OSFP, COBO and SFP-DD at least.
+They conform to the "Common Management Interface Specification", which defines a different EEPROM layout from either SFP (sff_8472) or QSFP (sff_8636) type devices.
+See the 'optoe_doc' file in the optoe directory for details on how to specify a CMIS device (hint, it is 'optoe3').

+An OOM keyfile for CMIS devices has also been added (cmis.py).
+Consider it a sample.
+The keys are believed to be correct, but only a limited number of keys have been implemented.
+Users can add their own keyfile defining more keys, or contact the maintainer to discuss adding keys to the cmis.py file.

 NEWS:  February 2, 2018
 The optoe driver has been used by several server vendors, and pushed to at least two NOS repos.
 Much has been learned in the process.
 Sonic